Cacti/documentation/Data-Source-Templates.md

 ![Data-Source-Templates](images/datasource-template.png)

 What is also an important setting is the internal data source name.
-This will be used to asociate the Data source with the Graph template. so be sure to name is something that is recognizable.
+This will be used to associate the Data source with the Graph template. so be sure to name is something that is recognizable.

 ![Data-Source-Templates](images/datasource-template2.png)